tomhicz/cicd-react-truckstopfinder/README.md

 You may wish to run these in a separate terminal from the back end scripts during development

-`npm run migrate` creates the knex migrations
+`npm run migrate migration_name` runs knex migrations

 `npm start` starts the backend server and seeds migrations